sermon: Tests of True Knowledge

 That was the trouble in the church in Corinth.
 These men thought they were enlightened and they said “we have knowledge, we know!”
 The apostle Paul's reply was: “We know that we all have knowledge.”
 Their attitude toward others was one of superiority, they tended to despise others and they were very similar to the Pharisees.

 They did not boast as much about their good works as they did about their knowledge and their understanding.
 These others who did not understand, who are not clear about idols, were almost beneath contempt to them.

-So they look down on them and were inconsiderate towards them and said they were hardly worth to be considered at all.
-Often it shows itself like that, or it shows itself by just ignoring these others of less understanding all together.
+So they looked down on them and were inconsiderate towards them and said they were hardly worth to be considered at all.
+Often it shows itself like that, or it shows itself by just ignoring these others of less understanding altogether.

 These Gnostic types, or humanists, despise the weak and uneducated to such an extent that they do not even feel contemptuous toward them because in their view, the weak have nothing to offer and so are not there at all.

 It is interesting that this is how academia treats Jesus Christ today, as if He was not there at all.
 Those in the know are so far up in the clouds that they do not even see the novices to God's truth or the less educated, it is as if they were not even there.